PanPapag/Chord-P2P-Simulation/README.md

 ## Running

 A new directory `build` has been created.
 Cd to build by typing `cd build` .
-After that, run ecosystem simulation simply by typing:
+After that, run Chord System simulation simply by typing:

 ```
 ./Chord